 While hyperscalers’ demand will continue to drive data centre behaviour in 2021, there will be a specific emphasis on third party providers offering tighter security and control of data governance, ability to increase capacity and reach non-traditional geographies that the hyperscalers would otherwise find hard to penetrate and get control of.

 Want higher security and increased user capacity of your internet from around the world?
 See what our experts can do for you.

 2. Data-driven monitoring – utilising machine learning for better data analysis and failure prevention

-The outcome of the fast transition to cloud, the growing popularity of IoT devices, and the digital transformation that has seen an uptake in communications and collaboration services demand over the past 12 months is, of course, more data.
+The outcome of the fast transition to cloud, the growing popularity of IoT (Internet of Things) devices, and the digital transformation that has seen an uptake in communications and collaboration services demand over the past 12 months is, of course, more data.

 Data centres that leverage the power of intelligent monitoring systems generally have several advantages over those that don’t.
 While their servers exhibit far superior uptime, AI-driven monitoring also gives operators a deeper understanding of their infrastructure, so they can tweak and adapt for optimal performance.
 The end customer benefits massively from these insights, and also enjoys access to a wider array of useful data and more nuanced, immediate control over every aspect of their servers and networks.